Nalundquist/Pwuca/capstone-proposal.md

 * If any player is convinced that the most recently played letter created a fragment that *is not* a part of any existing word, any individual player can challenge the player who played the last letter and that player will be prompted to input a word that includes said fragment.
 If said word *is* a word according to the (Free Dictionary API)[http://dictionaryapi.dev], the player who challenged will receive a PWUCA.
 If it *is not*, the player who last played a letter will receive a PWUCA instead.
 In both cases, the current fragment will be cleared and the next round will begin.
 * Once the fragment reaches four or more letters any fragment will be automatically searched on the dictionary api; if a word with a definintion comes back the player who played the word-completing letter gains a PWUCA, the word is cleared and the next round begins.

+#### Tools/Languages/Libraries To Be Used:

+* React
+* HTML
+* CSS
+* JavaScript
+* Free Dictionary API

+#### Further Development:

+* Online Multiplayer, either with registered users and the ability to find other users and create games that take in users queued as looking for games automatically and/or creation of lobby codes that will relate to rooms which you can invite friends without registration needed (similar to games such as drawful, etc.)
+* Points/tokens which allow users to manipulate the word fragment in other powerful ways.
+Limited in use to prevent it getting too chaotic.

+#### Necessary Tools/Libraries for further development:

+* Something to manage lobbies, communication between users and interaction with the game, and other social aspects.
+Currently looking into Yjs, open to using different solutions.
+* If I go the route of using authentication, etc; something to manage such/users themselves.
+Looking into NextAuth.js